About the CPD Program

 Upload Certificates of Completion to receive CPD points

-- If completed through GSES or SEC, you must upload the certificate manually by following the steps above.
+• If completed through a third-party provider, you must upload the certificate manually by following the steps above.

 For more detailed instructions, please refer to the Step-by-Step Guide below.